AlexMelenchon/Hierarchial-Pathfinding-Research/docs/index.md

 };
 ```

   -  All right, the last of the major agents.
 The Edges are also simple.
-They just store it's type (that remeber, can be INTER o INTRA), the destination Node (which is the Node this connection points to) & the amount that Cost going to that Node (in A* terms, the g).
+They just store its type (that remember, can be INTER o INTRA), the destination Node (which is the Node this connection points to) & the amount that Cost going to that Node (in A* terms, the g).

 - The Code flow & Functions: